BayanBaroom/TensorFlow/README.md

 But in addition, Keras now can make use of built-in TensorFlow functionality which wasn't possible before.
 For example, you can take your 1:1 Keras code and TensorFlow will scale it to a large GPU or TPU cluster.
 We'll have a look at this in the next chapter.

-For now, just follow along the video and code exercise below to get an idea how things work:
+For now, just follow along the video and code exercise below to get an idea how things work.

 ### Tasks